Adverse Effects of Cortisone on Vitiligo

 - Skin changes: The skin becomes very delicate and bruises easily.
 It may appear very thin in certain areas with patchy discoloration.
 Wound healing may also take a longer time than usual.
 Acne and dry skin are other skin conditions commonly seen.

 - Repeated infections: Corticosteroids can depress your immune system, thus lowering your body's natural defenses against illnesses.
-Hence, repeated infections are very common in long-term Corticosteroid therapy.
+Hence, repeated infections are very common in long-term corticosteroid therapy.

 - Mood changes: A person can either become very irritable, very euphoric, or depressed for no understandable reason.

-- Eye disorders: Cataract, glaucoma, and exophthalmos are known to occur in long-term Corticosteroid treatment.
+- Eye disorders: Cataract, glaucoma, and exophthalmos are known to occur in long-term corticosteroid treatment.

 - Muscle weakness